NYPL/digarch/project-management/project-management-meta.md

 <!-- Potential List of Links to Project Management Overview Pages in different sections-->

-## Defining a Project:
+## Project Definition and Preparation:
 Digital Archives defines a project as any task or set of tasks falling outside of the bounds of daily responsiblities, requiring a specialized organizing of time and resources to meet a need.
+Initiating a project begins with the creation of a project brief.